Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 Introduces the marine sciences with an emphasis on field work in natural habitats.
 Examines aspects of the systematics, morphology, physiology, behavior, and ecology of marine organisms, including intertidal plants and invertebrates, fishes, marine mammals and birds; fisheries biology; oceanography, marine geology; and human impacts on the marine environment.
 Sessions include lectures, discussions, field work, experience aboard a coastal research vessel, and excursions to distinctive habitats.
 Offered in cooperation with Cornell University.
 Students may not take Field Marine Science after taking Field Marine Biology and Ecology.
-Prereq: one full year of college-level biology/or permission.
-(Summers only at Shoals Marine Lab.)
-Permission required.
-Special Fee.
+One year of college level biology required.
 (Summers only at Shoals Marine Lab.)

 Equivalent(s): ZOOL 674, ZOOL 675